BashConf/Call-for-Proposals/README.md

 * Title
 * Description
-* Lables for Talk Style, Talk Audience Type
+* Labels for Talk Style, Talk Audience Type
 * Details of any additional information or resources you need if you are submitting for a Teach Me Something Booth like Whiteboard, Marker, Jar, Stickys, Extensions, Crayons etc. anything to make your teach me something booth activity better.

 ## I Don't Know How To Create An Issue?